Slow Cooker Spiced Coconut Lamb and Sweet Potato Stew Recipe

 - Cook Time: 4 hours 30 minutes – 8 hours 30 minutes

-Chef Stephanie Izard highlights New Zealand grass-fed lamb shoulder in a delicious slow-cooked stew infused with global flavors from ingredients like ras el hanout and sambal oelek.
+This delicious slow-cooked stew featuring New Zealand grass-fed lamb shoulder is infused with global flavors from ingredients like ras el hanout and sambal oelek.
 Prep the stew in the morning and let it slow-cook throughout the day so you can sit down to a comforting dish with minimal work at the end of the day!

 Tip: Prepare the pickled red onions at least one day before cooking the stew.